mgiagnoni/MGIBlogBundle/Resources/doc/index.rst

     // ...

-Add bundle to application kernel
+Add bundles to application kernel
 --------------------------------

 ::